nextgenbio/nextgenbio/workshops.md

 ## The next workshop

-The next workshop will run on 17-18th June 2018 at the University of Leeds.
+The next workshop will run on 16-17th July 2018 at the University of Leeds.
 Unlike our previous workshops, this one is aimed at researchers who are comfortable with command line.

 ### Venue